Create customer segments

 To create a customer segment

-- In the Windows Dev Center dashboard, expand Engage in the left navigation menu and then select Customer groups.
+- In Partner Center, expand Engage in the left navigation menu and then select Customer groups.

 - On the Customer groups page, do one of the following:

 - In the My customer groups section, select Create new group to define a segment from scratch.
 On the next page, select the Segment radio button.

 - In the Segment templates section, select Copy next to one of the predefined segments (that you can use as is or modify to suit your needs).

 In the Include customers from this app list, select one of your apps to target.

 In the Define inclusion conditions section, specify the filter criteria for the segment.

-You can choose from a variety of filter criteria, including Acquisitions, Acquisition source, Usage, Demographic, Rating, Churn prediction, Store purchases, Store acquisitions, and Store spend.
+You can choose from a variety of filter criteria, including Acquisitions, Acquisition source, Demographic, Rating, Churn prediction, Store purchases, Store acquisitions, and Store spend.

 For example, if you wanted to create a segment that only included your app customers who are 18- to 24-years old, you’d select the filter criteria [Demographic] [Age group] [is] [18 to 24] from the drop-down lists.